DavidMDev/SpringBoot-Angular2/README.md

 ### Commands

+## Launching

-- Run `./gradlew` in root directory to do all the install tasks
+- Run `./gradlew` in root directory to do all the install tasks and compiling
+- Run  `ng build` in root directory to build the angular app
+- Run `./gradlew build` in root directory to build the spring-boot application Make sure to have done an `ng build` before or you won't have a front end
-- Change working directory `cd build/libs`
-- Run `java -jar project-0.0.1-SNAPSHOT.jar` to launch the server
+- Change the working directory to `build/libs/` and run `java -jar project-0.0.1-SNAPSHOT.jar` to launch the server

+## Testing

+- Run `./gradlew test` to run the Spring-boot JUnit tests
+- Run `ng test` to run Angularjs 2 tests